 The Internship Program is an excellent way for students majoring in History, Public History, Museum Studies, Education, and related fields to gain valuable experience working in a museum or archival setting.
+Due to the current COVID-19 limitations on visitation, some internships may not be available or a component of the internship may be remote/online.
+Call for details.

 History Center interns are managed through each department based on an individual’s interests, skill sets, and availability.
 Projects aligning intern goals with current History Center needs will be part of the experience, and all positions are unpaid.